r4hul77/r4hul77.github.io/_posts/2024-08-24-DockerSdkManger.md

 In this guide, I'll show you how to bypass this limitation by setting up a Docker container with a GUI, allowing you to flash your Jetson device regardless of your host Linux distribution.
 Let's dive in!

+## Step 0: Install Required Components on Host
+We need to install `binfmts` by running `sudo apt install binfmts-support`.

 ## Step 1: Download SDKManager

-First, download the latest version of SDKManager from the [NVIDIA Developer website](https://developer.nvidia.com/sdk-manager).
+Download the latest version of SDKManager from the [NVIDIA Developer website](https://developer.nvidia.com/sdk-manager).
 Rename the file to `sdkmanager.deb` for convenience.

 ## Step 2: Build the Docker Image